quicwg/ops-drafts/draft-ietf-quic-manageability.md

 timers or through least-recently-used eviction, depending on application requirements.

-{{?RFC4787}} requires a timout that is not less than 2 minutes for most UDP traffic.
+{{?RFC4787}} requires a timeout that is not less than 2 minutes for most UDP traffic.
 However, in pratice, timers are often lower, in the range of 15 to 30 seconds.
 In contrast, {{?RFC5382}} recommends a timeout of more than 2 hours for TCP, given that TCP is a connection-oriented protocol with well-defined closure semantics.

-For network devices that are QUIC-aware, it is recommended to also use longer timeouts for QUIC traffic, as QUIC is connection-oriented.
-As such, a handshake packet from the server indicates the willingness of the server to communicate with the client.
+As QUIC has features to improve robustness to NAT rebinding, and has no observable end-of-connection semantics, devices might choose to further reduce the UDP timeout to avoid unnecessary state.
+However, this has two drawbacks.
+First, not all servers inhabit routing architectures where connections will survive a port or address change.
+Second, an intermediary might require one endpoint to re-instantiate the connection for security reasons, further reducing the likelihood of successful revival.
+For these reasons, devices that can distinguish QUIC traffic from other UDP payloads should retain the
+{{?RFC4787}} limits.

 The QUIC header optionally contains a connection ID which can be used as additional entropy beyond the 5-tuple, if needed.
 The QUIC handshake needs